-Mr. Hu Huanxin (胡煥新), aged 55, is an independent non-executive Director.
+Mr. Hu Huanxin (胡焕新), aged 54, is an independent non-executive Director.
 He is primarily responsible for providing independent advice and judgment to our Board, and supervising operations of our Group.
 Mr. Hu joined our Group on October 13, 2016 when he was appointed as an independent non-executive Director.
-Prior to joining our Group, he had held a number of middle and senior management positions in companies such as Cadbury, PepsiCo and Hutchison Whampoa.
-He was one of the earliest management trainees in China and has set records for the youngest/highest ranking Chinese executives in several foreign companies.
+Prior to joining our Group, Mr. Hu served in various roles with Cadbury, including general manager of Great China supply chain.
 From 2008 to 2009, Mr. Hu was employed by Vivalis, a cosmetics company based in the United Kingdom.
-Mr. Hu also served as the chief operating officer of Daphne International Holdings Limited, a company listed on the Stock Exchange (stock code: 00210) from 2010 to 2015.
-From March 2015 to December 2017, Mr. Hu served as the chief operating officer and a director of Yango Holdings Company Limited, the parent company of Yango Group Co., Ltd., a company listed on the Shenzhen Stock Exchange (stock code: 000671) and Fujian Longking Co., Ltd., a company listed on the Shanghai Stock Exchange (stock code: 600388).
-Mr. Hu is currently a director of Wanbang Digital Energy Co., Ltd. (萬幫數字能源股份有限公司).
+Mr. Hu also served as the chief operating officer of Daphne International Holdings Limited, a company listed on the Stock Exchange (Stock Code: 00210) from 2010 to 2015.
+From March 2015 to December 2017, Mr. Hu has served as the chief operating officer of Yango Holdings Company Limited, the parent company of Yango Group Co., Ltd, a company listed on the Shenzhen Stock Exchange (Stock Code: 000671) and Fujian Longking Co., Ltd., a company listed on the Shanghai Stock Exchange (Stock Code: 600388).
 He founded Wuxi Baoding Jiafeng Private Equity Fund Management Partnership (Limited Partnership) and is the executive partner of the company.
-At the same time, he is also the co-founder of MAXCOOK (美廚智能家居).